ensisoft/detonator/uikit/README.md

 Each action has a specific start time, duration, and set of properties that change.
 It is often represented on a timeline, making it easy to see when each action occurs and how long it lasts.

-<i><b>Event-Driven Animation</b></i><br>
-This type of animation is triggered by specific events (such as user interactions, system events, or other predefined conditions).
-Each event triggers an action that occurs over a specified duration and affects certain properties.

 <i><b>Key-Frame Animation</b></i><br>
 This type of animation involves defining the starting and ending points (key frames) of any smooth transition.